As culture consultants, we’ve seen that companies whose cultures enable transformation have an enormous edge over the competition.

 There’s one asset a company possesses that can’t be replicated: its culture.

 Products can be imitated.
 Strategies can be mirrored.
 Physical assets can be bought and sold.

 In a disruptive, uncertain era where strategies have shorter shelf lives with each passing year and the demand for innovation, customer service and market responsiveness is dramatically accelerated, corporate cultures are an increasing point of competitive differentiation.

 Merging companies, aligning cultures: A case study in implementing a purpose-driven cultureExperience the Case Study

-At Gagen MacDonald, we have been pioneers in defining, shaping and evolving corporate cultures from our first days.
+We have been pioneers in defining, shaping and evolving corporate cultures from our first days.

-In our view, culture starts with experience.
+Culture starts with experience.
 As the founder of Habitat for Humanity Millard Fuller once said, “It is easier to act yourself into a new way of thinking, than it is to think yourself into a new way of acting.”
 When you give people a new experience, you jolt their thinking.
 New thinking eventually inspires new behaviors and new behaviors mean new results.

-Our approach to culture is rooted in what we view as the Six Levers of Employee Experience: values, energy, behaviors, symbols, systems and communication.
-We work with you to assess the experiences and beliefs that currently shape your culture, then reverse engineer your strategy to identify what new beliefs need to arise to elicit new behaviors.
+These levers of culture are values, energy, behaviors, symbols, systems and communication.
+At the start of a culture consulting engagement, we work with you to assess the experiences and beliefs that currently shape your culture, then reverse engineer your strategy to identify what new beliefs need to arise to elicit new behaviors.
 We then take a design-centric approach to thoughtfully and intentionally create experiences that cause people to think, consider and change.
 It’s only through this experience-based process that cultures can truly evolve.